BackSession 2: Playford Session Index Previous session Next session

 I know The Round calls this move “Gateposts”, but the rest of the world calls it “Gates”!
 As far as I know it never appeared in the original Playford instructions, but it's been added in by various people.
 Usually it's done with your neighbour.
 Join inside hands, and make sure that the pivot point is where your hands meet: it's not one person rotating on the spot and dragging the other person round them.
 You need to give some weight for it to be effective, and it works better if the person moving backwards has the underneath hand.
 Make sure that people really are moving backwards, not shuffling round sideways.

-Usually spelt “gypsy” in The States, and some people in contra dancing have replaced the term because they think it's not politically correct so some callers use “right shoulder round”.
+Usually spelt “gypsy” in The States, and many Americans have replaced the term because they think it's not politically correct so they use “right shoulder round”.
 A gipsy right is a right-hand turn without the hand, so you're walking round each other looking at each other.
 In the States they tend to give an unblinking stare, but I find that intimidating rather than flirtatious so don't overdo the eye-contact; just make sure there is some.

 Sometimes spelt with a single “s”.
 It's the French for “pushchair”, which may or may not help you explain it!